pgsohail/pgsohail/README.md

 <p dir="auto"><a target="_blank" rel="noopener noreferrer" </a></p>
 <p dir="auto">I’m a Front-End Developer located in Pakistan.
 I have a serious passion for UI effects, animations and creating intuitive, dynamic user experiences+cybersecurity.

 Well-organised person, problem solver, independent employee with high attention to detail.
-Fan of MMA, outdoor activities, TV series and English literature.
+Fan of Football, outdoor activities, TV series and English literature.

 Interested in the entire frontend spectrum and working on ambitious projects with positive people.